vega/vega-lite/site/docs/embed.md

 ---
 layout: docs
 menu: docs
-title: Embed
+title: Embedding Vega-Lite in a Web Page
 permalink: /docs/embed.html
 ---

-This Document assumes that you have a Vega-Lite spec as a JavaScript object in a variable called `vlSpec`.
-You can find a simple example in our [tutorial]({{site.baseurl}}/tutorials/getting_started.html#embed).
+This document assumes that you have a Vega-Lite specification as a JSON object in a variable called `vlSpec`.
+You can find an example specification in our [getting started tutorial]({{site.baseurl}}/tutorials/getting_started.html#embed).

 ## Load the Required Libraries